Policy Statement Relating to the Cremation of Babies and Infants

 Maximising the recovery of ashes during cremation

-the crematorium’s designated area.
-The location will be recorded for future reference.
+The location of these ashes will be recorded in our bereavement data base for future reference.

 Disposal of Ashes